CodigoPipe/CodigoPipe/README.md

 - 👋 Hi, I’m @CodigoPipe
 - 👀 I am an international negotiator/web developer from the city of Medellin, a self-taught student passionate about the world of technology.
-- 🌱 I’m currently learning REACT js and SQL
+- 🌱 I’m a backend dev with java and spring, but love to work with angular in the frontend as well
 - 📫 How to reach me...@felipe_gil10 on instagram

 <!---